datahub-project/datahub/docs/faq.md

 # DataHub FAQs

+## Why should we use DataHub?
+DataHub is a self-service data portal which provides search and discovery capabilities (and more!) over the data assets of an organization.
+This tool can help improve productivity of data scientists, data analysts, engineers of organizations dealing with massive amounts of data.
+Also, the regulatory environment (GDPR, CCPA etc) requires a company to know what data it has, who is using it and how long it will be retained - DataHub provides a solution to these challenges by gathering metadata across a distributed data ecosystem and surfacing it as a data catalog thereby easing the burden of data privacy/compliance.

+## Would you recommend Datahub rather than available commercial solutions?
+Common problems with commercial solutions can be summarized as:
+- Lacks direct access to source code: Any feature gaps can only be closed by external parties, which can be both time consuming and expensive.
+- Dependency on larger proprietary systems or environments, e.g. AWS, Azure, Cloudera etc., making it infeasible to adopt if it doesn’t fit your environment.
+- Expensive to acquire and operate.

+Datahub can be right for you if you want an open source unbundled solution (front-end application completely decoupled from a “battle-tested” metadata store), that you are free to modify, extend and integrate with your data ecosystem.
+In our experience at LinkedIn and talking to other companies in a similar situation, metadata always has a very company specific implementation and meaning.
+Commercial tools will typically drop-in and solve a few use-cases well out of the gate, but will need much more investment or will be impossible to extend for some specific kinds of metadata.

 ## Who are the major contributors in the community?
 Currently LinkedIn engineers.
 However, we’re receiving more and more PRs from individuals working at various companies.